Terradue/doc-developer-sandbox/source/start/sandbox.rst

 Prerequisites
 -------------

-- You receveid an email from support@terradue.com where the subject contains "Cloud Dashboard access and Sandbox deployment",
+- You receveid an email from support@terradue.com where the subject contains "Cloud Dashboard access and Sandbox deployment" and obtained information on how to get the <cloud_username> and the <sandbox_host> values,
-- You have the <cloud_username> and the <sandbox_host> information, provided by the email "Cloud Dashboard access and Sandbox deployment",
 - You are connected to the Terradue's VPN (see :ref:`run-your-vpn-connection`),
 - You installed your SSH key (see :ref:`install-ssh-key`),